syncfusion/blazor-docs/src/notifications/progress-bar/progress-annotation.md

 ## Annotation

-Annotations are used to mark the track area in the `Progress Bar` area with text, shape or images.
+Annotations are used to mark the track area in the Progress Bar area with text, shape or images.

-Annotation of the `Progress Bar` to be added by using the [`ProgressBarAnnotations`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarAnnotations.html) collections and can specify elements by using the `ContentTemplate` property in [`ProgressBarAnnotation`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.PogressBarAnnotation.html), that needs to be displayed in the `Progress Bar` area.
+Annotation of the Progress Bar to be added by using the [`ProgressBarAnnotations`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarAnnotations.html) collections and specify elements by using the `ContentTemplate` property in [`ProgressBarAnnotation`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.PogressBarAnnotation.html), that needs to be displayed in the track area.

 ```csharp
 <SfProgressBar Type="ProgressType.Circular" Value="60" Height="160px" Width="160px" EnableRtl="false"